 A migraine headache is caused by abnormal brain activity.
 This activity can be triggered by many things.
 But the exact chain of events remains unclear.
 Most medical experts believe the attack begins in the brain and involves nerve pathways and chemicals.
 The changes affect blood flow in the brain and surrounding tissues.

 Migraine headaches tend to first appear between the ages of 10 and 45.
-Sometimes, they begin later in life.
+Sometimes, they begin earlier or later.
 Migraines may run in families.
 Migraines occur more often in women than men.
-Some women, but not all, may have fewer migraines when they are pregnant.
+Some women, but not all, have fewer migraines when they are pregnant.